buildpacks/docs/content/docs/app-developer-guide/export-to-oci-layout.md

 **Congratulations!**

-You can verify your application image was saved on disk in a folder called `./sample-app` in your current directory in OCI layout format, for example:
+You can verify your application image was saved on disk in a folder called `./sample-app` in your current directory in OCI layout format.
+For example:

 ```bash
 tree sample-app